 Urbanization beyond cities: The hinterland, extended

 The cities of classical Greece and Renaissance Italy evolved as dense, compact centers in symbiotic relationships with their local regional hinterlands.
 As city-states combined into larger entities, their hinterlands expanded in parallel, first to national scale and, today, to global scale, as proliferating world trade creates a “planetary system of production”.
 What are the implications for cities and hinterland landscapes of this revolutionary development?

 From the margins to the center: Global warming and human habitats

 Climatic events draw development toward fringes and edges, often near large bodies of water, dramatically affecting local communities and ecologies, disrupting economies, and forcing resettlement.
 How often have projects designed to mitigate or adapt to climate change instead affected areas where people could live?
 Through which spatial/ecological and socio-political strategies can resilience be achieved to better empower local communities in disaster-prone zones?

 Located over the top two floors of the Place Bonaventure, a 17-storey commercial and business complex, the hotel combines the benefits of a working environment and a resort.
-An architectural gem in terms of judicious space planning, The Hotel Bonaventure Montreal offers first-class conference rooms for organising large and small meetings, exhibitions, conventions and weddings.

 Offering 397 spacious rooms including 5 luxurious suites, with stunning views of the gardens or the city.
 All rooms at the hotel have an ergonomic work area and free high-speed Internet access.